Dan Arnold (American football): Arizona Cardinals

 On December 5, 2019, Arnold was claimed off waivers by the Arizona Cardinals.
+He finished the 2019 season with eight receptions for 127 yards and two touchdowns.

 In Week 13 of the 2020 season against the Los Angeles Rams, Arnold recorded two catches for 61 yards that both resulted in touchdowns during the 38–28 loss.
+In the 2020 season, he appeared in 16 games and started five.
+He recorded 31 receptions for 438 receiving yards and four receiving touchdowns.

 Carolina Panthers

 On March 19, 2021, Arnold signed a two-year contract with the Carolina Panthers.
-Through his first three games of the season, Arnold caught 7 passes for 84 yards.

 Jacksonville Jaguars

 On September 27, 2021, Arnold was traded to the Jacksonville Jaguars along with a 2022 third-round pick in exchange for cornerback C. J. Henderson and a 2022 fifth-round pick.
-He suffered a sprained MCL in Week 12 and was placed on injured reserve on November 30, 2021.
+He suffered a sprained MCL in Week 12 and was placed on injured reserve on November 30.
+In the 2021 season, he appeared in 11 games and started four.
+He had 35 receptions for 408 yards.

+In the 2022 season, Arnold appeared in all 17 regular season games and both playoff games for the Jaguars.
+He had nine receptions for 135 yards.

+Philadelphia Eagles

+Arnold was signed by the Philadelphia Eagles on May 4, 2023.
+He was released on August 27 as part of final roster cuts before the start of the season.